Submitty/submitty.github.io/_docs/developer/development_instructions/updating_dependencies.md

 As Submitty is an application, not a library, each dependency in both of those files are pinned to a specific version, and should not be set to use a range (e.g. use `1.0.0` over `^1.0.0`).

-For developing purposes, if there are code changes are made to the packages managed by [npm](https://npmjs.com) ( [Submitty/pdf-annotate.js](https://github.com/Submitty/pdf-annotate.js) for example), to view the changes locally:
+For developing purposes, if there are code changes made to the packages managed by [npm](https://npmjs.com) ( [Submitty/pdf-annotate.js](https://github.com/Submitty/pdf-annotate.js) for example), to view the changes locally:
   1. Clone the repo for the package into the Submitty VM.
   1. Run `npm install`.